Liquid Ingress Test Equipment

 Oscillating tube systems for controlled spray exposure with adjustable tube height, defined oscillation angles, and automated timing control.

-Designed for IEC 60529 and IEC 60335 spray testing with adjustable tube mounting, fold-away wall storage, automatic stop functions, and dual flow gauges.
+Referenced for IEC 60529 and IEC 60335 spray testing, with adjustable tube mounting, fold-away wall storage, automatic stop functions, and dual flow gauges.

 OTU Replacement Spray Nozzles

-Replacement spray nozzles for Series OTU oscillating tube systems, used to maintain proper spray distribution, flow consistency, and test repeatability.
+Replacement spray nozzles for Series OTU oscillating tube systems.

-Worn or clogged nozzles can affect spray coverage and method conformity in IEC 60529 and IEC 60335 spray testing.
-Recommended as a maintenance and replacement accessory for OTU systems.
+Worn or clogged nozzles can affect spray coverage in IEC 60529 and IEC 60335 spray testing.

 Series OTU Key Technical Details

-Selection note: handheld spray nozzles, oscillating tubes, and combo chambers can all support IPX3 / IPX4 workflows, but the correct system depends on whether the governing method specifies a nozzle-based test, an oscillating-tube arrangement, or an enclosed integrated chamber.
+Method selection: handheld spray nozzles, oscillating tubes, and combo chambers can be used for IPX3 / IPX4 test arrangements, but the correct system depends on whether the governing method specifies a nozzle-based test, an oscillating-tube arrangement, or an enclosed integrated chamber.

 Jet Nozzles and Jet Test Kits